tonyskapunk/yctf/docs/adding-flags.md

 ```

 - `ID` is the flag identifier.
 This must be unique.
-- `Flag` is a random string with the `yctf-` prefix that is to be found by the participant.
+- `Flag` is a sha-2 (with a digest of 256) string with the `yctf-` prefix that is to be found by the participant.
 This must be unique.
+The sha-2 string is the hash of `yctf-ID`.
 - `Template` refers to a Go HTML Template by filename.
-These are stored in the `templates/` directory.
+These are stored in the [templates](../templates/)directory.
 This should closely mirror the format of existing templates (e.g. `flag{ID}.html`).

-You will need to add an entry to `flags.json` for each flag that you want to introduced to `yctf`.
+You will need to add an entry to [flags.json](../flags.json) for each flag that you want to introduced to `yctf`.a

 ## Adding Your Handler